emerald-dao/1-non-fungible-token/README.md

 ## 🚩 Challenge 1: 🍀 Simple NFT 🤓

-🎫 Deploy a simpleNFT   contract to learn the basics of the Flow blockchain and Cadence.
+🎫 Deploy an NFT contract to learn the basics of the Flow blockchain and Cadence.
 You'll use:
 - The local Flow emulator to deploy smart contracts.
 - The local Flow dev wallet to log into test accounts.
 - A template Next.js app with sample scripts and transactions to interact with your contract.